Bible Resource Library

 Lesson from the Text

 Jesus commanded His people to be gentle as doves yet wise as snakes (Matthew 10:16).
-Christians are to be wary of evil devices, not ignorant of them.
-If people turn a blind eye to evil by failing to ask questions and failing to recognize it as evil, we will be deceived into committing atrocities under the guise of good.
+That is, Christians are to be wary of evil devices, not ignorant of them.
+If people turn a blind eye to evil by failing to ask questions and failing to recognize it as evil, they will be deceived into committing atrocities under the guise of good.
 As Hitler convinced those around him that it was imperative for Germany’s sake to eradicate all but the “supermen,” so Haman convinced Ahasuerus that it was in the best interest of his kingdom to destroy a peaceful people.

 Verse by Verse Study